Wildfowling code of practice

 Biosecurity refers to all the measures taken to minimise the risk of infectious diseases caused by viruses, bacteria or other microorganisms entering, emerging, establishing or spreading as a result of our actions.

-The measures put in place to mitigate potential risks also help to limit the spread of alien Invasive species that can cause serious environmental problems.
+The measures put in place to mitigate potential risks also help to limit the spread of alien invasive species that can cause serious environmental problems.

-Disease and invasive alien species (IAS) can be spread in a number of ways including, but not limited to:
+Both disease and invasive alien species (IAS) can be spread in a number of ways including, but not limited to:

 Through a citizen science project the Waterfowlers’ Network are monitoring the breeding success and usage of artificial duck nest tubes.